Heatherdale railway station

-Heatherdale railway station is located on the Lilydale and Belgrave lines in Victoria, Australia.
-It serves the eastern Melbourne suburb of Ringwood, and opened on 7 September 1958.
+Heatherdale railway station is a commuter railway station on the Belgrave and Lilydale lines, which are both part of the Melbourne railway network.
+It serves the eastern suburb of Ringwood, in Melbourne, Victoria, Australia.
+Heatherdale station is a below ground host station, featuring two side platforms.
+It opened on 7 September 1958, with the current station provided in February 2017.

 History

-Heatherdale station opened on 7 September 1958, and was named after the locality of the same name, itself named after "Heatherdale", a farm that was owned by William Witt.
+Heatherdale station opened on 7 September 1958, and was named after the locality of the same name, itself named after Heatherdale, a farm that was owned by William Witt.

 When the station opened, it was located west of the former Heatherdale Road level crossing, which was provided with boom barriers in that year.

 In 2007, Heatherdale was upgraded as part of the EastLink tollway project, with the works funded by ConnectEast.
 Upgrades included extra parking spaces, upgraded lighting and security measures, a new pedestrian crossing at Heatherdale Road and construction of new station buildings.
 The original station buildings were demolished and new shelters built.
 New lighting and signage was also installed along the platforms.
-The station buildings from 2007 were demolished 9 years later, due to the level crossing removal works.
+The station buildings from 2007 were demolished nine years later, due to the level crossing removal works.

-In mid-2015, the Level Crossing Removal Authority announced its intention to proceed with the removal of the Heatherdale Road level crossing, together with the rebuilding of the station.
-In September of that year, an alliance including Leighton Contractors, Aurecon and Hyder Consulting was formally awarded the contract.
-Work started in early 2016, with the level crossing removed by early February 2017.
-The rebuilt station opened on 6 February of that year, and was relocated to the east of the former level crossing.
+From 2016 to 2017, the Level Crossing Removal Project grade separated the Heatherdale Road level crossing, demolished and rebuilt the station, and relocated it from the west side of Heatherdale Road to the east side.
+The rebuilt station was opened on 6 February 2017, and the level crossing was in the same month.

+Platforms, facilities and services

-There are three separate car parking areas that serve Heatherdale station.
+Heatherdale has two side platforms.
+There are three separate car parking areas that serve the station.
 One is just to the north of Platform 2 and is accessible from Heatherdale Road.
 A second car park is beside the railway line on the eastern side of Heatherdale Road, stretching towards EastLink and was redeveloped as part of the Level Crossing Removal Project.
 The Heatherdale Road entrance no longer serves as an exit, but a new section has been added between the railway line and Maroondah Highway, and provides as the exit and entrance.
 A third parking area surrounds the power transmission pylons on Molan Street.
 A fourth car park, accessed from Newman Street, opened in June 2013, to replace the car parks that were removed at Mitcham during the Mitcham Road crossing removal works.

-Platforms and services

-Heatherdale has two side platforms.
 It is served by Lilydale and Belgrave line trains.